GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/meetings.md

 We are beginning our study this year with Roman (capital) letters, based on the Trajan column in Rome.
 Romans are the “parent” of all modern letters (the I and O dictate the formation of every other letter in a style).

-We are also hosting Australian calligrapher Gemma Black in August; she is on her final international teaching tour.
-We have chosen a beautiful watercolor cutback technique that she teaches with Roman letterforms.
-More information will be available soon.

 **Our Schedule for the first half of the year follows (subject to change):**

 **January 8** - brief introduction; elements of design with Rei.\